Chekr/chekr.github.io/content/hello_z80.md

 Emulators have the benefit of often being free, and commonly offering debug options, but are fairly likely to have bugs/implementation issues compared to real hardware.
 Clone consoles are prone to the same problems.
 FPGA-based clone systems are less prone to such issues, but are still often imperfect.

-To start off, I recommend the [MEKA](https://www.smspower.org/meka/) emulator [windows binary](https://www.smspower.org/meka/download.shtml)[build source for linux](https://github.com/ocornut/meka) which offers robust debugging options.
+To start off, I recommend the [MEKA](https://www.smspower.org/meka/) emulator [windows binary](https://www.smspower.org/meka/download.shtml) [build source for linux](https://github.com/ocornut/meka) which offers robust debugging options.

 If VASM is not already set up, please reference the [VASM Setup Process](vasm.html)